milkymap/applicant-analysis-2025/README.md

 **Analysis Date:** May 28, 2025
 **Total Candidates:** 48
-**Analysis Tool:** MCP Galaxy API + Vector Search
+**Analysis Tool:** MCP Galaxy API + Vector Search + ElevenLabs TTS
 **Repository:** [applicant-analysis-2025](https://github.com/milkymap/applicant-analysis-2025)

 ---

-*This analysis was generated using automated tools for PDF processing and candidate profiling.
+*This analysis was generated using automated tools for PDF processing, candidate profiling, and audio report generation.
 All candidate information has been extracted from submitted applications.*